bmuschko/ckad-crash-course/exercises/04-adapter-pattern/instructions.md

 In this exercise, you will implement the adapter pattern for a multi-container Pod.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a sidecar container"](https://learning.oreilly.com/scenarios/ckad-multi-container-creating/9781098104993/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube.
+Refer to the different patterns for composite containers ["The Distributed System ToolKit: Patterns for Composite Containers"](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/).

 The adapter pattern helps with providing a simplified, homogenized view of an application running within a container.
 For example, we could stand up another container that unifies the log output of the application container.
 As a result, other monitoring tools can rely on a standardized view of the log output without having to transform it into an expected format.